apache/beam/learning/tour-of-beam/learning-content/core-transforms/additional-outputs/description.md

 ```
 // beam.ParDo3 returns PCollections in the same order as
 // the emit function parameters in processWords.
+// Now below has the output of s, above has the output of processWords, and marked has the output of words
 below, above, marked := beam.ParDo3(s, processWords, words)

 // processWordsMixed uses both a standard return and an emitter function.
 // The standard return produces the first PCollection from beam.ParDo2,
 // and the emitter produces the second PCollection.
+// Now below has the output of s, above has the output of processWords, and marked has the output of words
 length, mixedMarked := beam.ParDo2(s, processWordsMixed, words)
 ```